Specialized’s Future Shock system is a unique approach to road bike suspension that focuses on the headset rather than the frame or fork.

 The unit is available on Diverge, Roubaix, Ruby and Sirrus bikes.

-Does Specialized Future Shock Work & How Has It Reviewed?
+Does Future Shock Work & How Has It Reviewed?

 While friends of Crank Boutique swear by their Roubaix, the team have only had a limited test drive on a Diverge.
 Press reviews have been very favourable.

-“In contrast, the Roubaix has been built to protect you, and because it suspends the biggest weight in this moving mass (you), it also protects itself from those heavy forces enacting upon it when you hit an obstacle.
-The overall feeling is a bike with a magically smooth ride.”
+The Roubaix has been built to protect you, and because it suspends the biggest weight in this moving mass (you), it also protects itself from those heavy forces enacting upon it when you hit an obstacle.
+The overall feeling is a bike with a magically smooth ride.

 Are There Any Known Issues With Specialized Future Shock?

 The Future Shock system has reviewed well, however out conversation mining has uncovered a few general issues and concerns.
-Additionally some models with Future Shock are currently under recall globally with an estimated 4500 bikes due affected.
+Additionally some models with Future Shock are currently under recall globally with an estimated 4,500 bikes affected.

 Future Shock January 2019 Recall